-Great-grandmother killed in U.S. fire tried to save kids
+'My kids are deceased': U.S. wildfire kills two children, four others

 President Donald Trump on Saturday declared the fire an emergency, authorizing federal funds for disaster relief efforts.

+Officials at the news conference said over 160 fire departments from California and around the country have been deployed to help quell the week-long blaze.

-At the height of its fury on Thursday night, the fire was whipped into a storm-like frenzy by gale-force winds that drove flames across the Sacramento River into the western end of Redding, as thousands of residents fled for their lives in a chaotic evacuation.
+At the height of its fury on Thursday night, the fire was whipped into a “fire tornado” by gale-force winds that drove flames across the Sacramento River into the western end of Redding, as thousands of residents fled for their lives in a chaotic evacuation.

-The nearby town of Keswick, with a population of about 450, was reduced to cinders, and two firefighters were killed.
+The nearby town of Keswick, with a population of about 450, was reduced to cinders.

 “We have seen really extremely explosive fire behavior on this particular fire, but its not unique any more to what we are seeing on fires in California,” Cal Fire’s Anthony said.
 “That is kind of that new normal that we are dealing with in California.”